burdakovd/dapps.earth/README.md

 It is also possible to run audit procedure using CLI, it runs as part of our [CI](https://travis-ci.com/burdakovd/dapps.earth).

 There is also a prebuilt Docker image that makes audit a single command: `docker run dappsearth/audit dapps.earth`.

+## Can I run a clone?

+Of course.
+For local run, simple `. ~/.env.local && docker-compose build && docker-compose up -d` may work, though you'd need to make sure all the necessary ports are open, and DNS is configured correctly.

+Technically, you can run it even on localhost, if you point your DNS to 127.0.0.1.

+It will require a bit of careful port-forwarding though to ensure DNS requests from public can reach your server (it is needed to automatically obtain SSL certificate).

+To deploy on AWS, see `scripts` directory.

 ## Alternatives